 Mental health has been at the forefront of many of our minds in the past few years.
 When the pandemic hit and we entered lockdown, a lot of people experienced a decline in their mental health.
-Since that lockdown period, schools workplaces, and more have started discussing what mental health is and how they can start implementing healthy practices to prevent mental health crises.
+Because of this, many places—like schools and workplaces—have put more consideration into what mental health is and how they can start implementing healthy practices to prevent mental health crises.

-While that all sounds great on paper, a lot of these entities don't fully understand what mental health is and what protection and prevention should actually look like.
+While that all sounds positive, a lot of these entities don't fully understand what mental health is and what protection and prevention should actually look like.
 In fact, a lot of us have a surface-level understanding of mental health.
 That's okay!
-This post is meant to discuss what mental health is (including common debunked myths), what protection and prevention can look like, how CONQUERing is committed to raising awareness to mental health, and resources that you can turn to for help.

 By now, we're sure you've heard the term mental health.
 It might have been on the news, at school, or even in a company-wide email from HR.
 You've heard it, but do you know what it means?

 According to the Substance Abuse and Mental Health Service Administration (SAMHSA) mental health is one's emotional, psychological, and social well-being.
 The various components that make up mental health is what can make it a complex concept to fully comprehend.
-SAMHSA also asserts that mental illness, also known as mental health conditions, affects thoughts, moods, and/or behavior.
+SAMHSA goes even further to explain that mental illness—also known as mental health conditions—affects thoughts, moods, and/or behavior.

 From both of those definitions, it's clear that mental health is important and should be prioritized.
 Like physical health, it can drastically impact one's ability to conduct life as normal.
 Now that you know what mental health is, let's discuss the factors that are at play in one's mental wellness.